awesome548/LLMind/PROJECT-REPORT.md

   think in ideas and regions, not cells.
 The gap *preview* — not the grid — turned out to be what makes empty space explorable.
 A continuous surface with freeform "generate around here" targeting could delete an entire family of micro-features.
+  *(Status 2026-06-13: still undecided, but the question has lost urgency — the cross-tab now provides the sharper gap object (a named option pair) for the cases that matter most, so the lattice carries less of the morphological load.)*

 - **Session/usage/stats instrumentation** is scaffolding for the study, not designer value — correctly built, but it should be counted as method, not feature, when